 Before you sign another lease

 The VSA suggests that before you sign a lease agreement you read the agreement carefully and ensure you know what costs are associated with returning the vehicle at lease-end, and what the costs will be if you decide to purchase.
 It is also important to consider any possible penalties if you end the lease early, exceed kilometre limits, or need excessive repair work.
 If you inquire about this from the beginning you know what to expect and there won’t be any surprises or hidden costs.

-For more information on your rights and obligations around leasing a vehicle, you can visit the VSA website or read their fact sheet about lease-end buyouts.
+For more information on your rights and obligations around leasing a vehicle, you can visit the VSA website.

 About Consumer Protection BC